admin-shell-io/aas-specs/schemas/json/README.md

 [Property/value]: https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.pdf?__blob=publicationFile&v=10#page=75

 Third, the precision of the XSD numeric types is well-defined, while JSON specification is vague when it comes to precision and size of the [JSON number].
 XSD is very specific about the format, *e.g.*, [xs:float] is a 32-bit floating point number following IEEE 754, and [xs:long] is a 64-bit integer number.
 JSON specification leaves us in the dark about the precision, and defines only the lexical form (see [Section 2.4 of RFC 4627]).

 On top of that, most JSON libraries represent numbers as 64-bit floating-point which might lead to catastrophic failures due to silent round-ups or round-downs.
 This is especially problematic when large integers are converted to 64-bit floats.
-Despite popular belief, such catastrophic conversions do occur in practice more often than expected since 64-bit integers are often used in applications for, *e.g.*, hash values, nanoseconds since epoch or randomized numeric IDs.
+Despite popular belief, such catastrophic conversions do occur in practice more often than expected since 64-bit integers are used in applications for, *e.g.*, hash values, nanoseconds since epoch or randomized numeric IDs.
 For a concrete illustration of the problem, see [this StackOverflow question about int🠒float casting].

 [xs:float]: https://www.w3.org/TR/xmlschema11-2/#float